Cristero War: Conflict between church and state

-Carranza was the first president under the 1917 Constitution but he overthrown by his former ally Álvaro Obregón in 1919.
+Carranza was the first president under the 1917 Constitution but he was overthrown by his former ally Álvaro Obregón in 1919.
 Obregón took over the presidency in late 1920 and effectively applied the Constitution's anticlerical laws in areas in which the Church was fragile.
 The uneasy truce with the Church ended with Obregón's 1924 handpicked succession of the atheist Plutarco Elías Calles.
 Mexican "Jacobins", supported by Calles's central government, engaged in secularization campaigns to eradicate what they called superstition and fanaticism, which included the desecration of religious objects as well as the persecution and the murder of members of the clergy.

 When Calles and his Labor Party came to power in 1924, the administration believed that the Church was challenging its revolutionary initiatives and legal basis.
 The administration thus resolved for strict enforcement of the Constitution's secularist articles.
 To confront the Church's influence, laws were brought into force to execute on the constitutional provisions, which triggered a ten-year-long religious conflict in which thousands of armed civilians were killed by the Mexican Army.
 Some have characterized Calles as the leader of an atheist state and his program as being one to eradicate religion in Mexico, but Calles also supported the creation of the Mexican Catholic Apostolic Church in 1925, a national church independent from the Vatican and accepting of the secularist Constitution.

 Calles applied the anticlerical laws stringently throughout the country and added his own anticlerical legislation.
 In June 1926, he signed the "Law for Reforming the Penal Code," which was popularly called the Calles Law.
 It provided specific penalties for priests and individuals who violated the provisions of the 1917 Constitution.
 For instance, wearing clerical garb in public, outside church buildings, earned a fine of 500 pesos (then the equivalent of US$250), and priests who criticized the government could be imprisoned for five years.
 Some states enacted their own anticlerical measures.
 Chihuahua enacted a law permitting only one priest to serve all Catholics in the state.
 To help enforce the law, Calles expropriated church property, expelled all foreign priests and closed monasteries, convents and religious schools.